Kamal Jit Singh

 Lieutenant General Kamal Jit Singh, PVSM, AVSM & Bar is a retired Indian Army officer and former general officer commanding-in-chief of Western Command.
 After retirement, he was conferred with Maharaja Ranjit Singh Chair of Excellence in Punjab University. and was appointed as Advisor to CM Haryana in November 2018.

 He graduated from the National Defence Academy, and attended various staff courses in training academies of the Indian Army throughout the country.
 Singh worked closely with UN Peacekeeping forces stationed in Angola and was commended by the chief and UN Force Commander during his tenure.
 He held several appointments as commanding officer and also staff appointments at the headquarters of the Indian Army.
 He has been twice awarded the Ati Vishisht Seva Medal.

 In 2019, Singh was appointed as State Information Commissioner and was inducted into Chandigarh Advisory Council.
 He was nominated as Chairman of Education Standing Committee of UT Advisory Council in 2022.
-He was awarded Ph D in Defence Studies in Oct 2023.
-He was conferred with designation of Honorary Professor in PU in Sep 23 and as Prof of Practice in Chandigarh University in Oct 23.
+He was awarded Ph D in Defence Studies in October 2023.
+He was conferred with designation of Honorary Professor in PU in September 2023 and as Prof of Practice in Chandigarh University in October 2023.
 His first book, General's Jottings was released in Kasauli LitFest- ISBN 978-93-92210-91-4.
-UEM Jaipur conferred Ph D (Honoris Causa) on him on 22nd Feb 2025.
+UEM Jaipur conferred Ph D (Honoris Causa) on him on 22 February 2025.
+He was inducted in State Higher Education Council Chandigarh in March 2026.